zyf09/zyf09.github.io/_pages/about.md

 ### Research Areas

-- **Self**: Investigating the fundamental mechanisms of self-related processing and its role in human cognition and behavior
+- **Self**: Investigating the mechanisms of self-related processing and its role in human cognition
-- **Flow**: Exploring the psychological state of flow experience and its implications for optimal performance and well-being
+- **Flow**: Exploring the psychological state of flow experience and its applications

 ### Technologies

-- **fMRI**: resting-state & task-based
+- **Neuroimaging**: resting-state fMRI, task-based fMRI, and DTI
 - **Machine Learning**: Predicting human behavior through computational approaches
 - **Natural Language Processing**: Leveraging text analysis to understand psychological phenomena in natural language
 - **Drift Diffusion Modeling**: Implementing computational modeling to understand decision-making processes and cognitive mechanisms